opentelekomcloud-docs/image-management-service/doc/public-images/source/index.rst

 .. warning::

-   Also please note that the other package repositories (rhui, smt, wsus/kms) and the Nvidia licence servers are destined to be migrated to the 198.19.0.0/16 range.
+   Also please note that the other package repositories (rhui, smt, wsus/kms) and the Nvidia license servers are destined to be migrated to the 198.19.0.0/16 range.

 Image types and naming convention